Testing code#

 assert_frame_equal(expected_output, actual_output)

-However, we can still conduct the same test with much less data like so:
+However, you can still conduct the same test with much less data like so:

 ...